pangenome/odgi/docs/index.rst

 .. image:: /img/odgi_tools.png

-Methods provided by ODGI (in black) and their supported input (in blue) and output (in red) data formats.
+Methods provided by ``odgi`` (in black) and their supported input (in blue) and output (in red) data formats.
+:ref:`odgi build` transforms `GFAv1 <https://github.com/GFA-spec/GFA-spec/blob/master/GFA1.md>`_ graphs into ``odgi``'s binary, node-centric encoding format.
+Such a built graph represents everything that is in the input `GFAv1 <https://github.com/GFA-spec/GFA-spec/blob/master/GFA1.md>`_ graph, without any loss of information!

 For a light dive into ``odgi``, just visit the :ref:`quick_start` section.